derekleiro/lively/README.md

 # Contribution

-If you want to contribute, then create a branch, work on your branch, push to your branch and open a pull request
+If you want to contribute, then create a branch, work on your branch, push to your branch and open a pull request.
+In your pull request, describe your changes and happy coding! 🚀